-Top five high mileage, low deposit deals
+Top five high mileage, low initial payment deals

 The latest government figures show that the average UK motorist drives 7,900 miles every year.
 But forget about the average person.
 What about those of you who aren’t average?

 “My granny does more miles than 8k a year,” we often hear from our mile-munching Facebook fans.